 Jackets are provided, although it’s not very warm so do come prepared with sufficient clothing if you’re not very resistant to the cold!

 Map code: 623 630 207*11

 Drive to Monbetsu

-The drive is approximately 1 hour 45 minutes since there are no toll roads between these 2 places.
-We didn’t spot any interesting food stops so we grabbed some from the convenience stores to eat on the go.
+The drive is approximately 1 hour 45 minutes since there are no toll roads between these two places.
+We didn’t spot any interesting food stops, so we grabbed some from the convenience stores to eat on the go.